 Both techniques are perfectly valid.
 There are no rights and wrongs. it’s up to the artist to assess which method will work best, given their subject and drawing style.

-It is far easier to control your shading with mechanical pencils.
+It is far easier to control your shading with Mechanical Pencils (affiliate).
 The line stays more consistent.
-I like to retain a fine grainy effect as I shade and that is best achieved with 0.3mm leads.
+I like to retain a fine grainy effect as I shade and that is best achieved with 0.3mm leads (affiliate).

 I hold the pencil at a fixed angle and try to maintain that hold throughout the shading.
 If the lead breaks or my hold shifts, the hatching lines sharpen and the hatching alters for the worse.